adamritter/nostr-relaypool-ts/README.md

 A Nostr RelayPool implementation in TypeScript using https://github.com/nbd-wtf/nostr-tools library as a dependency.
 Its main goal is to make it simpler to build a client on top of it than just a dumb
 RelayPool implementation.

-Caching and merging filters on subscriptions are already implemented, but the next big usability impovement coming soon will be delayed subscriptions, that allow clients to request data from different components, and let the RelayPool implementation merge, deduplicate, prioritize, cache these requests and split the replies to send to each subscription
+Caching and merging filters on subscriptions and not emitting duplicate events are already implemented, but the next big usability impovement coming soon will be delayed subscriptions, that allow clients to request data from different components, and let the RelayPool implementation merge, deduplicate, prioritize, cache these requests and split the replies to send to each subscription